Years 10 and 11

 Starting the GCSE courses is an incredibly exciting time.
 You have the opportunity to both expand your interests and ambitions though taking on new subjects and to explore all of your studies at greater depth.
 Throughout this time, pupils begin to develop their independence of study.
-Our aim at Eaton Square Mayfair is to develop young people who are knowledgeable, caring and successful with bright, enquiring minds.
-We want our students to have a positive approach to life, to broaden their horizons and to value the chance to think and study independently.
+Our aim at Eaton Square Senior School is to develop young people who are knowledgeable, caring and successful with bright, enquiring minds.
+We want our pupils to have a positive approach to life, to broaden their horizons and to value the opportunity to think and study independently.
 We also value and appreciate the importance of achieving excellent academic results.
-We intend for our first cohort of GCSE pupils to have access to exceptional facilities, resources and teaching that will allow them to thrive and fulfil their academic potential.
+We intend for our GCSE pupils to have access to exceptional facilities, resources and teaching that will allow them to thrive and fulfil their academic potential.

-In addition to the Core GCSE programme, pupils are required to take other non-examination subjects as part of the wider curriculum.
+In addition to GCSE programme, pupils are required to take other non-examination subjects as part of the wider curriculum.
 For this reason, physical education and games are compulsory subjects in which pupils may be given the opportunity to develop individual strengths as well as continuing to receive a good balance of team and individual physical activities.
 Wellbeing ensures that pupils develop the knowledge and skills that they can feel safe and confident in handling what life may throw at them, through a course that covers the RSE curriculum as one part of a much bigger picture where pupils learn to know how they are doing and feel about their lives

 Beyond the classroom

 At GCSE level more than ever, we expect our pupils to begin to take responsibility not only for their own learning, but also for their own growth and personal development.
-The school will provide many opportunities for pupils to develop their current interests and skills as well as developing new interests and skills.
-We will create positions of responsibility and we will seek to use London’s rich cultural heritage to ensure that pupils are exposed to as much of what our city has to offer as possible.
+The school will provide many opportunities for pupils to develop their current interests and skills as well as developing new ones.
+Pupils are encouraged to take positions of responsibility and we aim to use London’s rich cultural heritage to ensure that pupils are exposed to as much of what our city has to offer as possible.